New Update: Boost Social Proof with Reviews & Automation

 When you’re happy with how everything looks, click Save.

 Once you’ve created your multi-step form, it’s time to add it to your WordPress website.
-With WPForms, you can add your form to various places on your website, including a post, page, sidebar, or even inside your WordPress theme.
+With WPForms, you can add your form to various places on your website.
+For example, a page or post, a sidebar, or inside your WordPress theme with a shortcode.

 The most common placement is to embed your form in a WordPress post or page, so let’s look at how to do that here.

-Scroll down to the Widgets heading and click the WPForms widget to embed the block into WordPress.
+Scroll down the popup menu to the Widgets heading and click the WPForms widget to embed the block into WordPress.

 Next, click the dropdown menu and select your multi-step form.